FIN-032: Collecting, Reporting, and Remitting Virginia Sales Tax

 - Reporting Sales Tax:

-The department or activity head completes the electronic ST-9 sales tax worksheet and submits it to Financial Reporting and Operations on a monthly basis, even if there have been no sales for that month.
+The department or activity head completes the electronic ST-9 sales tax worksheet and submits it to Financial Operations & Tax on a monthly basis, even if there have been no sales for that month.
 The ST-9 must be submitted no later than the sixth day of the month following the month covered by the worksheet.
 A copy must be retained in the department, together with the purchaser sales tax exemption certificates, if any, relating to such sales.

 Foreign State Sales: